 The third classification was done for all catchments - both gauged and ungauged, using a predictive regression tree, so called CART (Breiman et al., 1984), calibrated to match the classes identified with method 1.
-CART stands for Classification And Regression Trees and gathers algorithms based on recursive partitioning, aiming either at classifying a sample or at predicting a dependent variable (here the class of the flow stations classification) based on a set of explanatory variables (here the set of catchment descriptors).
-At the different consecutive levels (nodes of the tree), two groups of catchments are divided based on a logical expression using one of the explanatory variables (dominant catchment descriptors).
-Our idea was to obtain a classification close to the one based on the flow signatures but available for the whole set of catchment.
-Using CART, a regression tree was first adjusted to predict the classes of the flow signature classification using criteria based on catchment descriptors, and then this tree was used in a predictive way to classify all catchments in the domain.
+CART stands for Classification And Regression Trees and gathers algorithms based on recursive partitioning, aiming either at classifying a sample or at predicting a dependent variable (here the class of the flow stations classification) based on a set of explanatory variables

+(here the set of physiographic variables).
+The resulting model can be represented as a binary tree: at the different consecutive levels (nodes of the tree), two groups of catchments are divided based on a logical expression using one of the explanatory variables (dominant catchment descriptors).
+The idea was to obtain a classification close to the one based on the flow signatures but available for the whole set of catchment.
+Using the CART methodology, a regression tree was first adjusted to predict the classes of the flow signature classification using criteria based on catchment descriptors, and then this tree was used in a predictive way to classify all catchments in the domain.
 It was calibrated using an automatic recursive partitioning based on methods described by Breiman et al. (1984) and provided in the R package "rpart" (see Atkinson and Therneau, 2000).
-CART has been used previously for understanding controls on groupings of catchments in relation to their hydrologic behavior (e.g. Sawicz et al., 2014) or of hydrologic model parameters or model input and their regional predictors (e.g. Singh et al., 2014; Deshmukh and Singh, 2016).